plone/Installers-UnifiedInstaller/README.txt

 The non-root method produces an install that will run the Zope server with the same privileges as the installing user.
-This is probably not an acceptable security profile for a production server, but may be acceptable for testing and development purposes.
+This is probably not an acceptable security profile for a production server, but may be acceptable for testing and development purposes or if you create an unprivileged user exclusively for this purpose.

 The 'root' method produces an install that runs the Zope server as a distinct user identity with minimal privileges (unless you add them).